 The Trust invests in various housing bonds, whose underlying borrowers are drawn from a pool of registered social landlords.
 The names of the actual borrowers are not disclosed and can vary over time.
 Waterloo Housing Association is the only registered social landlord which participates in the Trust which could be an Employer Related Investment.
-However, the Trust's holdings in bonds relating to Waterloo Housing Association as at 30 September 2020 was full (2019 (restated): full).
+However, the Trust's holdings in bonds relating to Waterloo Housing Association as at 30 September 2021 was £nil (2020: £nil).